How to overcome proximity bias in the workplace

 If your work environment is composed of a mix of remote and hybrid/in-person employees, it has the potential to become a breeding ground for proximity bias.
 Such favoritism could lead to remote workers feeling disengaged, forgotten, and even to begin questioning their potential and career development in the organization.

-As such, the feeling of needing to be in the office more often in order to succeed can also cause anxiety for those who prefer working from home.
-While no leader ever wants their team members to feel undervalued, the current job climate where open positions are plentiful and job seekers are in short supply makes it all the more important to have engaged employees who feel appreciated in their role.
+As such, the feeling of needing to be in the office more often in order to succeed can cause anxiety for those who prefer working from home.
+No leader wants their team members to feel undervalued.
+In today’s job market where there are many open positions but few job seekers, it’s crucial to have engaged employees who feel appreciated in their role.
+Therefore, organizations must learn how to overcome proximity bias to ensure that all team members feel valued, regardless of their physical location or proximity.

-Being aware of proximity bias and its effect on remote employees is crucial, and it is equally important to take action to minimize such behaviors within both teams and organizations.
+It is important for today’s organizations to be aware of proximity bias in the workplace and its effect on remote employees.
+That said, it is equally as important for organizations to stay proactive and take action to minimize such behaviors within their workforce.

-2. The first step toward mitigating proximity bias and its negative impact is to have internal discussions with the executive teams about where bias may exist within the organization.
-One example could be if there are managers/leaders that prefer meeting in person at the expense of being inclusive of remote workers.
-Recognizing a behavior like this would help the organization to address it and help such leaders to recognize the importance of ensuring that remote and hybrid employees aren’t excluded or neglected.
-Mitigating these tendencies from the start would prevent them from spilling over into a larger issue down the line.
+The first step toward mitigating proximity bias in the workplace and its negative impact is to have internal discussions with the executive teams to identify where it may exist within the organization.
+One example could stem from a lack of inclusive leadership, where you have managers/leaders that prefer face-to-face meetings which excludes remote workers on the team.
+Recognizing exclusive behaviors allows organizations to address proximity bias directly.
+In this instance, organizations should facilitate conversations with leaders to help them understand the negative impact in-person meetings could have on a team to ensure their remote and hybrid team members aren’t excluded or neglected.
+Mitigating these types of tendencies from the start is essential for organizations preventing proximity bias in the workplace and stopping them from becoming a larger issue down the line.

-4. Some organizations have seen success taking an ‘all or nothing’ approach when it comes to team meetings.
-One way to do this is to have everyone join the meeting from their own device.
-This is a good way to hold each other accountable and it provides the same visibility to everyone.
-It will help to alleviate the possibility of feeling as if it’s an in-office team versus a remote team.
-It can also increase the feeling of belonging among the team, and as the saying goes, “nobody gets left behind.”
+There are many benefits of effective communication in the workplace.
+Therefore, it’s crucial for organizations to promote fair and equal team meetings to avoid proximity bias.
+Some organizations have seen success taking an ‘all or nothing’ approach when it comes to team meetings.
+One way to do this is to have everyone join the meeting from their own device whether they’re working in the office or virtually.
+This method holds each team member accountable, provides the same visibility to everyone, and alleviates any potential feelings of an in-office team versus a remote team.
+It can also build team relationships to increase the feeling of belonging, and as the saying goes, “nobody gets left behind.”

-6. Having a structured and quantifiable system to measure and analyze an employee’s full impact across all areas.
-This is particularly helpful during performance reviews so that all employees are being measured by the same standards and competencies.
-Having this system in place would boost assurance that promotional and even hiring decisions made are fair and not the result of leadership rapport.
+Having a structured and quantifiable merit system to measure and analyze an employee’s full impact across all areas is important for preventing proximity bias in the workplace.
+This is particularly helpful during performance reviews as it ensures all employees are being measured by the same standards and competencies.
+Having this kind of system in place would boost assurance that all promotional and even hiring decisions made by the organization are fair and not the result of leadership rapport.

-A holistic example of a good merit system could include a 360-degree review.
-This allows management to have a well-rounded view of every team member that highlights their accomplishments and contributions.
-Given the input of multiple colleagues including peers, managers, and direct reports, it’s a fair system that can help to reduce preferential treatment.
+A holistic example of a good merit system that organizations can implement is a 360 feedback review process.
+360 assessments allow management to have a well-rounded view of every team member that highlights their accomplishments and contributions.
+Given the input of multiple colleagues including peers, managers, and direct reports, it’s a fair system that can help reduce preferential treatment and proximity bias.

 Leading remote teams: new trends and challenges for managers